 We were also interested as ferns have a strong sociocultural aspect with links to early New Zealand European history, links to Māori culture and a strong association with New Zealand sporting and cultural identity.

-From a practical angle, at the time of writing there was no major plant content featured on the Science Learning Hub at this time, so this began to fill that gap.
-It also works in well with the themes in contont already on the Hub, such as conserving native birds and New Zealand's unique ecosystems.
+From a practical angle, at the time of writing there was little plant content featured on the Science Learning Hub, so this began to fill that gap.
+It also works in well with the themes in content already on the Hub, such as conserving native birds and New Zealand's unique ecosystems.

 Finally, ferns are ubiquitous in New Zealand, and specimens are easy to obtain and observe.